Prediabetes is NOT pre-problem!

 - Normal blood sugar levels in an abnormal state.
 In this earliest stage of the problem, no one is the wiser because blood tests are normal.
 But because certain cells of the body are resistant to the effects of insulin, the beta cells of the pancreas send out extra insulin to move sugar out of the blood and into the cells.
 The result is higher-than-normal insulin levels with normal blood sugar levels.
 There’s more insulin secreted, so it gets the job done.
 This extra insulin tamps blood sugar down to the normal level, but this is not a normal, healthy state.

 - Prediabetes.
 The beta-cells of the pancreas aren’t able to release enough insulin to maintain normal blood sugar levels.
-For many people, their genetics causes the beta-cells to break down.
+For many people, genetic factors cause the beta-cells to break down.

 - Type 2 diabetes.
 The beta-cells continue to fail, and the pancreas can’t keep up with the demands.
 The amount of insulin available isn’t enough to keep blood sugar levels down, so they rise even higher.